 v-app-bar can contain background images.
 You can set source via the

-v-img properties, the app-bar provides you with an img slot.
+v-img properties, the app-bar provides you with an image slot.

 v-app-bar with the

-prominent prop can opt to have its height shrunk as the user scrolls down.
+density="prominent" prop can opt to have its height shrunk as the user scrolls down.
 This provides a smooth transition to taking up less visual space when the user is scrolling through content.
-Shrink height has 2 possible options, dense (48px) and short (56px) sizes.
+Shrink height has 2 possible options, compact (48px) and comfortable (56px) sizes.